YitengZhou/Fitness-Jungle/Portfolio/Project_Evaluation.md

 </p>
 <b><p align= "center">Figure 5: Share code and merge branch using The Github </p></b>

-## How Coronavirus Has Affected Our Project
+## d.
+How Coronavirus Has Affected Our Project
 <b>Limited time</b>

 Due to the dangerous situation in March, our students were busy dealing with all kinds of problems, such as getting tickets back home, forced quarantine policy taken by their countries, preparing for essentials and so on, for a long period of time our plan had to be paused, which greatly messed up our original plan.
 After then we had to discuss about new solutions to make up for it, thus leading to less efficient time to work on the project.